 Healthy Slow Cooker Lasagna Soup combines all the flavor of classic lasagna without all the work plus it's a healthy version perfect for meal prep.

 I love everything about lasagna except all the work it takes to make.
 It isn't that I don't love spending time in the kitchen, because as a food blogger, it's something I absolutely love.
 But for some reason all the tasks that go into making a delicious lasagna - browning the meat, boiling the noodles, creating all the layers - just feels like too much lately.
-Perhaps it's all the holiday cooking that happens this time of year or maybe I just have a mental block when it comes to lasagna.

 Now to get the true lasagna feeling, you are going to want to top this soup with some cheese!
 Unfortunately for me, I am the only one in the family who likes ricotta so we normally just top ours with shredded mozzarella.
-If you like ricotta, I highly recommend mixing together some ricotta and fresh basil and using that as your cheesy topping.
+If you like ricotta, I highly recommend mixing together some ricotta and basil (fresh or dried) and using that as your cheesy topping.
 Another delicious option is topping the entire bowl of soup with a slice of mozzarella cheese and throwing it under the broiler to crisp up like a French onion soup.
 Delish.

-Tips for Making this Slow Cooker Lasagna
+Tips for Making this Slow Cooker Lasagna Soup

 - The marinara sauce is going to create a lot of the flavor in the broth of this soup so make sure to choose one that you would be happy eating on its own.
-Ideally look for one that doesn't have added sugar.
+Ideally, look for one that doesn't have added sugar.
 If you opt for plain canned tomato sauce instead, make sure to add some extra seasoning to the soup.

 - Normally we use ground beef in our lasagna but you could use ground chicken, turkey, or lean turkey sausage.
 The turkey sausage adds even more flavor to the soup and it's one of my favorite options.